rahulgadre/snake-game/README.md

 Start a container using an image that's recently created.

-command: docker run -d -p 80:80 --name snake-game .
+command: sudo docker run -d -p 80:80 --name snake snake-game --
---
 . tells the command to look for the dockerfile in this location. port 80 has been used on the host and also on the container for the app to run.